iamkirankumaryadav/Library/Data Engineering/Terms.md

 - **Scalability:** Handle large and growing volumes of data.

 ### **Data Lake**
-- A central repository that holds a vast amount of raw data in its original format, from structured to unstructured data.
+- A central repository that holds vast raw data in its original format, from structured to unstructured data.

 **Types of data stored in data lake**
 - **Structured data:** Traditional databases, spreadsheets.